ibrahimWassouf/studyGale/_posts/2023-05-18-How-To-Pass-CSCI2122.md

 ---
 layout: post
-title: How To Pass CSCI2122
+title: How to pass CSCI2122
 ---

 The Systems Programming course is often labelled as the hardest course